espressif/vscode-esp-idf-extension/docs/tutorial/code_coverage.md

 11. When finished, use the **ESP-IDF: Remove Editor Coverage** command to remove the code coverage.

-12. The user can generate a html report using the **ESP-IDF: Get HTML Coverage Report for Project** command.
+12. You can generate a html report using the **ESP-IDF: Get HTML Coverage Report for Project** command.

 <p>
   <img src="../../media/tutorials/coverage/html_report.png" alt="html report" width="950">